$3,000 rule for banks

 What the Rule Actually Says

-Under 31 CFR § 1010.415, financial institutions must keep records of cash sales of monetary instruments — including cashier's checks, money orders, traveler's checks, and bank checks — when the cash amount is between $3,000 and $10,000.
+Under 31 CFR § 1010.415 (formerly Section 103.29 of the BSA regulations), financial institutions must keep records of cash sales of monetary instruments — including cashier's checks, money orders, traveler's checks, and bank checks — when the cash amount is between $3,000 and $10,000 (inclusive of both ends).

 For each transaction in this range, the bank records:

 This is different from the $10,000+ Currency Transaction Report (CTR), which is filed with FinCEN.
-The $3,000 rule is about recordkeeping, not reporting.
+The $3,000 rule is about internal bank recordkeeping, not reporting to the government.
+The records are kept on file at the bank for 5 years and only become accessible to law enforcement through a subpoena, examination, or related investigation.

-The rule is part of the BSA's anti-money-laundering framework.
-Cash purchases of monetary instruments in the $3,000–$10,000 range have historically been used to convert cash to less-traceable instruments — a tactic known as structuring.
-Recording the transaction creates a paper trail.
+The rule is part of the Bank Secrecy Act (BSA), the foundational U.S. anti-money-laundering law passed in 1970.
+Cash purchases of monetary instruments in the $3,000–$10,000 range have historically been used to convert cash to less-traceable instruments — a tactic called "structuring" — to avoid the $10,000 CTR reporting threshold.

 What It Means for Your Business